Volue-Public/energy-smp-docs/docs/mesh/concepts/calculations.md

 # Mesh calculations

-For information about our Mesh calculations, see [Calculations in Mesh - general concepts](../calculations/general.md).
+For information about Mesh calculations, see [Calculations in Mesh - general concepts](../calculations/general.md).